 the dashboard of google analytics is surely a bit overwhelming and hard to understand for you but you can still collect the data, for future reference.

 Jetpack doesn’t show you bounce rate and time spent on your blog, something you should worry about.
-If you bounce rate is that means their is something wrong with your content or theme or somewhere else.
+If you bounce rate is that means there is something wrong with your content or theme or somewhere else.
 But how will you know that with?

-With Google Analytics not jetpack.
+With Google Analytics, not jetpack.
 So I suggest to scroll down this page and get your self a Google Analytics tracking code right away.

-Before they, let me show you the
+Before that, let me show you the

 3 Best WordPress Plugins For Google Analytics Integration